bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

 This solution is the easiest to setup and manage, and it’s probably the best for app type projects and projects where you do periodic releases (weekly, monthly, …), but you don’t do multiple daily production deploys.

-## Using git tags for versioning
+### Using git tags for versioning

-If you don't want to store the version in the code directly, we use git tags for versioning, which does not require a commit to be pushed, only git tag x.x.x && git push origin tags/x.x.x (this is mainly for web projects with continuous deployment, where a version number wouldn’t mean much in the code - but lately we try to switch to including the version number in the project and we use this less frequently, and use the previous solution instead in most cases)
+If you don't want to store the version in the code directly, you can use git tags for versioning, which does not require a commit to be pushed, only `git tag x.x.x && git push origin tags/x.x.x` (this is mainly for web projects with continuous deployment, where a version number wouldn’t mean much in the code.)

 ## Auto-generating a commit